Tomas-Juri/STAG-AUIUI-P8VT/docs/2024/index.md

 1. Copy the project

+2. Install MSSQL Server and run it or run your MSSQL Docker Image
+    - `docker pull mcr.microsoft.com/mssql/server:latest`
+    - `docker run -e "ACCEPT_EULA=Y" -e "MSSQL_SA_PASSWORD=yourStrong(!)Password" -p 1433:1433 -d mcr.microsoft.com/mssql/server:2022-latest`
+    - See how to use section in https://hub.docker.com/_/microsoft-mssql-server

-2. Create a database in your local SQL server
+3. Create a database in your local SQL server

     `Create Database "STAG-AUIUI-P8VT"`

-3. Change your connection string in your `appsettings.json`
+4. Change your connection string in your `appsettings.json`

     ```js
     "ConnectionStrings": {
-        "Database": "Data Source=localhost;Initial Catalog=STAG-AUIUI-P8VT;Integrated Security=false;User ID=sa;Password=SQLServer1;TrustServerCertificate=true"
+        "Database": "Data Source=localhost;Initial Catalog=STAG-AUIUI-P8VT;Integrated Security=false;User ID=sa;Password=yourStrong(!)Password;TrustServerCertificate=true"
       },
     ```

-4. Build the application via `dotnet build`
+5. Build the application via `dotnet build`

-5. Run the application via IDE or `dotnet run`
+6. Run the application via IDE or `dotnet run`

-6. Maybe you will need to install dev certificates
+7. Maybe you will need to install dev certificates
    `dotnet dev-certs https `

-7. This will run both backend and frontend as one application
+8. This will run both backend and frontend as one application
     - The ASP.NET server will serve as a host to both API and frontend

-8. In `Fetch Data` page you can see some data being pull from API, this data is stored in database an has been seeded via a migration.
+9. In `Fetch Data` page you can see some data being pull from API, this data is stored in database an has been seeded via a migration.

 ### How to debug (in VS Community)